skopylov58/monads-in-pictures-in-java/docs/README.md

 jshell> Optional.of(20).flatMap(half).flatMap(half).flatMap(half);
 $50 ==> Optional.empty
 ```
 Cool stuff!
-So now we know that Maybe is a Functor, an Applicative, and a Monad.
+So now we know that Optional is a Functor and a Monad.
+Optional is not Applicative itself, but we can provide required applicative functions if needed.

 ## IO Monad